5by5craft/Wallpaper/README.md

 Wallpaper
 =========

-Custom maps made with ImageToMap.
-Viewable with MCEdit.
+Custom in-game maps (the kind you hang in item frames) made with ImageToMap.